rajatgirotra/study/cpp/CPP_NEW/RValueReferences/4_README.txt

 in which case the resource gets transferred again.
 So we are actually moving into a world on non-deterministic destruction.
 But this is OK as far as the d'tor does not have any side-effects.
 But let say you have to release a lock in a d'tor.
 Then there is no way of predicting when the lock might get released.
-So remember, if your d'tor has any side-effects and you implement move sematics for your type, make sure you do any cleanup like releasing the lock or any other thing in your move functions.
+So remember, if your d'tor has any side-effects and you implement move semantics for your type, make sure you do any cleanup like releasing the lock or any other thing in your move functions.